codesyntax/esd-stress-test/README.rst

 - JPASSWORD: valid EIONET username's password
 - JNUMOFTHREADS: number of threads to be used in the test
 - JLOOPCOUNT: number of repetitions of the test for each thread
-- JRAMPUP-PERIOD: waiting time between tests
+- JWAITINGTIME: waiting time between tests

 Running this tests with Jenkins